 – Relocating a perfectly operable vehicle to avoid the mileage.

 – And More.

 Towing & Roadside Assistance in Addison, Balch Springs, Carrollton, Cedar Hill, Cockrell Hill, Combine, Coppell, DeSoto, Farmers Branch, Ferris, Garland, Glenn Heights, Grapevine, Highland Park, Hutchins, Lancaster, Lewisville, Ovilla, Richardson, Rowlett, Sachse, Seagoville, Sunnyvale, University Park, Wilmer, Wylie, Duncanville, Grand Prairie, Arlington, Irving, Mesquite & Greater Dallas, Texas

 No matter what your reasons are for a tow, you do have the option to make a request as to which method you prefer.
 If you are uncertain which method is optimal for your needs, the dispatcher can help you find the tow most ideal for your situation.
-With Citywide Towing, no matter what your towing needs are in the greater Dallas, Texas area is, we are happy to accommodate you.
+With Citywide Towing Service, no matter what your towing needs are in the greater Dallas, Texas area is, we are happy to accommodate you.
 Contact us whenever you or your loved ones find yourself stranded on the side of the road.